 Fred Hayes State Park is located just two hours southeast of Salt Lake City on Highway 40.
 For those of us who live near Salt Lake, that's an easy weekend getaway – or even a day trip.
 The park is about 90 minutes west of Dinosaur National Monument and a good jumping off point for a side trip into the beautiful and rugged Uinta Mountains to the north.

 The first thing I noticed about Starvation Reservoir was its beautiful blue-green water.
 Ranger Pili took us for a tour in the State Park boat, and the water looks just as lovely up close as it does from the highway.
 The reservoir is a popular destination for boating and fishing, and is stocked with fish every season.
 Boats, personal watercraft and other water toys are available for rent at the park, if you don't have your own.

 Several of the campgrounds and the day use area are on sandy beaches that slope gently into the water.
 Even though my family isn't into boating or fishing, we'd have a great time swimming, splashing and paddling around in our kayaks.

-If I can have nature out my front door without having to pack a tent, I’m in.
-Starvation State Park rents three cabins at the Mountain View Campground, each large enough for a family of six.
+If I can have nature out my front door without having to pack a tent, I'm in.
+Fred Hayes State Park rents three cabins at the Mountain View Campground, each large enough for a family of six.
 Each cabin has a set of queen-size bunkbeds and a pull-out couch.
 Bring your own bedding and pillows.
 The cabins do not have kitchen facilities or private bathrooms.
 A fire pit and water spigot are located outside.